ZTL-UwU/waveforge/README.md

 ## The concept

-Waveforge is a 2D platformer where the player needs to manipulate water waves (and other physical phenomena) to somehow move a rubber duck to the goal in a pixel emulated world with physics simulation (of it's own style, not always realistic though).
+Waveforge is a 2D platformer where the player needs to manipulate water waves (and other physical phenomena) to somehow move a rubber duck to the checkpoint in a pixel emulated world with physics simulation (of it's own style, not always realistic though).

 ## Current status